ContentGraz/OER/brand-driven-content-strategy-1.md

 In the German-language content strategy community, our instructor Doris Eichmeier explores the relationships of brand communication and content strategy.
 In the book [Die Content-Revolution im Unternehmen](https://shop.haufe.de/prod/die-content-revolution "Die Content-Revolution im Unternehmen: Buch & eBook von Klaus Eck / Doris Eichmeier | Haufe Shop")[^eichmeier], she presents a brand-focused content audit she developed.

-Some examples of the development of brand-oriented content strategies can be found by browsing through the [COs-Master's Theses](https://epub.fh-joanneum.at/nav/classification/1959332 "FH Joanneum (FHJ) / Institut Journalismus und Public Relations.
+Some examples of the development of brand-oriented content strategies can be found by browsing through the [COS-Master's Theses](https://epub.fh-joanneum.at/nav/classification/1959332 "FH Joanneum (FHJ) / Institut Journalismus und Public Relations.
 Course of studies Content Strategy / Content Strategy (Master) [1-20]")

 ## References